baselime/docs/advanced/discovered-keys.md

 ## Lambda Discovered Keys

 The Lambda service automatically write logs at the beginning and end of every Lambda function invocation.
-There logs are parsed as events in Baselime, and keys are automatically discivered from those messages.
+There logs are parsed as events in Baselime, and keys are automatically discovered from those messages.

 ### `START` Log Message